 Possibly one of the foremost destinations on the Olympic Peninsula, Lake Crescent offers several venues for brides and grooms to choose from.
 Nature Bridge on Lake Crescent is an incredible venue for any bride and groom.
 NatureBridge is a beautiful historic event and conference center; small colorful cabins and a spacious bunkhouse provide a variety of lodging options for your guests to stay on the property.
 You can make your wedding into a weekend event with a Friday evening welcome dinner, Saturday morning canoeing and lawn games prior to the wedding ceremony, and Sunday farewell brunch before your guests depart.
 Rosemary Inn, built at the turn of the century, provides indoor dining and dancing space in addition the the beautiful meadow just outside, which can serve as a ceremony location or space for a tented reception.
 Views of the sapphire blue lake are easily accessed from the floating docks or the gravely lakeshore, and soaring Douglas fir trees surround the venue on three sides.

-Port Townsend is another popular choice for destination weddings in the Pacific Northwest.
+Port Townsend is a popular choice for destination weddings in the Pacific Northwest.
 A victorian seaport boasting gorgeous vintage architecture and beautiful marinas, Port Townsend is also the location for many gardens, parks, and waterfront wedding venues.
 Fort Warden in particular offers a lovely location for a Port Townsend wedding.
 A charming white chapel, bluffs overlooking the Puget Sound, and an easy walk down to the spectacular beach provide a myriad of locations for gorgeous wedding portraits.
-At the eastern edge of the Olympic Peninsula, the Resort at Port Ludlow and Woodland Lodge and Farms offer the picturesque beauty of the Olympic Peninsu;la and views of the Olympic Mountains while still being a day-trip away from Seattle and the SeaTac airport.

 Caty & Nick | NatureBridge at Lake Crescent